Sntsayi/pizza-pizzeria/README.md

 # React-Vite : pizza-pizzeria
+### The idea of this project for Jonas Schmedtmann

 ## features:
 #### hooks: useState , useEffect, this hooks provided by new react-router: useFetcher , useActionData , useRouteError, useNavigation